Insurance Body Shop Locators vs Independent Directories: Which Should You Trust?

 Cases where independent directories may fit better

-• The owner wants to compare multiple specialists before deciding.
+• You want to compare multiple specialists before deciding

 Risk-based thinking